 Time Is of the Essence

 Understandably, it can be difficult to put aside enough time for a project of this scale.
 Smith states that a typical five-room bed and breakfast takes around one day to shoot.
 A 10-room inn would likely take two days.
 If you’re re-doing your website or starting from scratch, then you should allow a couple of days for photography.
+The benefits of having professional photography far outway the cost and time that it will take to get a photography business to send someone out to your property.

 What to Capture